DianxingShi/LLM-Hiring-Evaluations/README.md

 This repository contains the complete codebase for an empirical study on the capabilities of Large Language Models (LLMs) in the context of corporate hiring evaluations.

 The project is a sophisticated, dual-LLM framework designed to simulate a complete personality assessment pipeline:
-1.  **🤖 The Candidate:** An LLM is prompted to act as a job candidate (specifically, a Software Engineer) applying for a position at a top tech company.
+1.  **🤖 The Candidate:** A LLM is prompted to act as a job candidate (specifically, a Software Engineer) applying for a position at a top tech company.
 It is given strategic instructions to answer a 216-question personality quiz in a way that maximizes its chances of being hired.
 2.  **🧑‍⚖️ The HR Evaluator:** A second LLM is prompted to act as a seasoned HR expert.
 This LLM receives the "candidate's" answers and performs a detailed qualitative analysis, assessing personality traits, job fit, and providing a final hiring recommendation.

 This framework allows for robust testing and evaluation of how different LLMs perform in both "gaming" the assessment and "evaluating" the results, all benchmarked against a quantitative "ideal" answer key.